First a quick recap of some definitions:

 At first glance, these two arguments are very familiar, but on closer inspection there is a subtle but important difference.
 In the first, the conclusion absolutely must be true if both of the premises are.
 Philosophers call this sort of argument a deductive argument.
 In the second argument, however, the conclusion does not absolutely have to be true even if both the premises are.
 Scary as it may be, all the other days that have gone by simply do not ensure that tomorrow will come.
-They may (and probably do) make it highly probable that tomorrow will come, but I cannot claim the conclusion with absolute certainty.
+They may (and, in this case, do) make it highly probable that tomorrow will come, but I cannot claim the conclusion with absolute certainty.
 Philosophers call this sort of reasoning an inductive argument.
 Another example might be something like:

 1 All the cats I have seen or heard of have tails.